anshumandwivediusa/java-notes/06. collections/README.md

 # List Interface

+The List interface in Java represents an **ordered collection of elements**, functioning like a **sequence** where each item has a specific position (index).
+Conceptually, you can think of a List as a flexible array: it preserves the order in which elements are inserted, allows duplicates, and provides positional access so you can retrieve, insert, or replace elements at any index.
+Unlike a plain array, a List grows and shrinks dynamically, offering rich operations such as searching (contains, indexOf), slicing (subList), and iteration (iterator, listIterator, forEach).

+Because it extends the Collection interface, a List inherits all general collection behaviors (like add, remove, size, clear) but enhances them with index‑based control.
+This makes it ideal when you need to maintain order, handle duplicates, and frequently access elements by position.
+Common implementations include **ArrayList (backed by a dynamic array, fast random access), LinkedList (efficient insert/delete operations), and legacy classes like Vector and Stack**.

+Conceptually:
+- Array = fixed, rigid container.
+- List = dynamic, ordered sequence with powerful operations.

 | **Method** | **Description** |
 | --- | --- |
 | ``void ``add(int ``index, ``E ``element)``; ``list.add("a");`` | Inserts element at specified position. |